InWonYeu/interphon/README.md

 "InterPhon: Ab initio Interface Phonon Calculations within a 3D Electronic Structure Framework", In Won Yeu, Gyuseung Han, Kun Hee Ye, Cheol Seong Hwang, and Jung-Hae Choi, arXiv:2012.04198 (2020)
 ```

+Below descriptions are basic usage guide.
+If you want to learn more about ***InterPhon***, please visit <https://interphon.readthedocs.io/>
 <br />

 ## Installation
 Please clone this repository and install using: